QGEP/docs/en/user-guide/layerexplanations/layerexplanation.rst

 Maintenance events ``qgep_od.vw_qgep_maintenance``
 --------------------------------------------------

 Maintenance events can be created through the view qgep_od.vw_qgep_maintenance.
-They can be of several kinds :

-* cleaning
-* replacement
-* renovation
-* restoration
-* repair
-* examination
-* other
-* unknown

 These maintenance events are used in the maintenance tabs in the main tables.
 They can be linked to one or several wastewater structures.

+See `editing maintenance events <../../editing/maintenance_events.rst>`_ for more information.

 Value Lists ``qgep_vl.*``
 -------------------------